Useful For

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Fecal leukocyte examinations cannot be performed on formalin-preserved specimens.
-Therefore, ECOFIX-preserved or polyvinyl alcohol-preserved feces must be sent to the laboratory.
+Therefore, ECOFIX-preserved or zinc polyvinyl alcohol-preserved feces must be sent to the laboratory.

 Clinical Reference